ChooChooAl/Mint-Wine/README.md

-Original theme was AKwine, changed Mint-Wine.
+Original theme was AKwine, changed it to Mint-Wine.
 Cinnamon is throwing errors in .xsession-errors log saying it can't determine if it's a nemo compatible theme.
 Searching github I find that the issue is that cinnamon does a simple search for fixed theme names that contain 'wine', 'numix' or 'arc' in the name.